dart-lang/site-www/src/_guides/language/language-tour.md

 objects have type bool: the boolean literals `true` and `false`, which are both compile-time constants.

-When Dart expects a boolean value, only the value `true` is treated as true.
-All other values are treated as false.
-Unlike in JavaScript, values such as `1`, `"aString"`, and `someObject` are all treated as false.
+In JavaScript many values, such as `1`, `"aString"`, and `someObject` are treated as true, whereas values like null, 0 or empty string are treated as false.

+Dart in contrast treats every value except 'true' as false.
 Dart’s treatment of booleans is designed to avoid the strange behaviors that can arise when many values can be treated as true.
 What this means for you is that, instead of using code like